 IIRR improves the entrepreneurial skills, knowledge, and organizational capacities of livestock enterprises through the CLI-MARK Project.
 In 2018, farmers acquired critical skills that enabled them to engage better with markets and gain higher income.

-Tume Huka, a farmer who owns a herd of cattle, sheep, and goats and a shop selling motorbike fuel is a member of a micro-enterprise group which buys, fattens, and sells livestock.
-“Before the CLI-MARK training, we never kept any records and we didn’t make much money,” she says.
+Tume Huka, a farmer who owns a herd of cattle, sheep, and goats and a shop selling motorbike fuel, is a member of a micro-enterprise group that buys, fattens, and sells livestock.
+“Before the CLI-MARK training, we never kept any records, and we didn’t make much money,” she says.
 “Now, I have learned how to monitor prices in the market, keep proper records, and work out the best time to buy and sell.
-As a result, we are making more money.”At El waye market in Ethiopia,
+As a result, we are making more money.”At El Waye market in Ethiopia,

-Garbole Jaldesa, secretary of a small livestock buying enterprise, discusses with a trader who has just spent 14 days trekking a fine herd of bullocks from Northern Kenya.
-“CLI-MARK really helped us,” he says.
-“In the past, I didn’t know how to assess the price of an animal but I can now.
-CLI-MARK also linked me to some lead companies.
-I now know what their specifications are and we are anegotiating an MOU.”
+Garbole Jaldesa, secretary of small livestock buying enterprise, discusses with a trader who has just spent 14 days trekking a beautiful herd of bullocks from Northern Kenya.
+“CLI-MARK helped us,” he says.
+“In the past, I didn’t know how to assess the price of an animal, but now I can!
+CLI-MARK has linked me to some lead companies.
+I now know what their specifications we are negotiating through an MOU,” he added.